 Insomnia.
 Difficulty falling asleep, staying asleep, or waking early.

 Intrauterine device (IUD).
 Also called Intrauterine system (IUS).
 A device with either progestin or copper inserted in the uterus by a healthcare provider to prevent unwanted pregnancy.
-The progestin device can be used with estrogen for EPT.
-See also Estrogen plus progestogen therapy.
+The progestin device can be used with estrogen.
+See also Estrogen plus progestogen therapy (EPT).

 Kegel exercises.
-Urogenital muscle exercises that are sometimes helpful for urinary incontinence.
+Urogenital muscle exercises sometimes helpful for urinary incontinence.

 Laparoscopy.
 A surgical procedure to look inside the pelvic cavity by inserting a tubelike instrument through a small cut in the abdomen.

-LDL cholesterol.
-Low-density lipoprotein, considered to be "bad" cholesterol.
-Elevated LDL cholesterol increases the risk of heart disease.
+Low-density lipoprotein cholesterol (LDL-C).
+The “bad” cholesterol.
+Elevated LDL-C increases the risk of heart disease.